-Freddie Mac reports the average 30-year fixed rate conventional mortgage rate at 3.98% nationwide.
-Rates for VA mortgages and FHA loans are even lower.
-VA rates average 0.375 percentage points less than a comparable conventional loan; FHA average 0.25 percentage points less.
+Freddie Mac reports the average 30-year fixed rate conventional mortgage rate at 3.97% nationwide.
+VA mortgage rates and FHA rates are even lower.
+VA rates average 0.375 percentage points below comparable conventional loans; FHA average 0.25 percentage points below.

 Many banks are currently offering mortgage rates in the 3s with equally-low APR.
 Home buyers are buying homes cheaply and refinancing households are saving hundreds of dollars each month.

 The U.S. labor market is tightly tied to housing.
 Jobs provide households with income, confidence and capital; and, confident persons are more likely to buy a home or relocate.

 Meanwhile, as the number of buyers in a market grows, the supply-and-demand curve shifts, which results in higher prices for sellers and the creation of real wealth.
 This, too, can boost confidence.